 RELATED: 8 ESSENTIAL Tips to Airbnb With Kids

 Our style of travelling is to travel as light as possible and often we take public transportation instead of a taxi or renting a car.
 For these reasons, we have never purchased a travel cot.
 Given that the PeaPod Plus fit in our suitcase and wasn’t going to be an additional piece we had to carry, we were happy to give it a try.

 After a recommendation from one of the members of our Facebook Group, we did a few trial runs at home early enough to know that it would work on our trip.

-We were so pleased with it, that we decided we wanted to use one for our month in Italy as well.
+We were so pleased with it, that we decided we wanted to use it for our month in Italy as well.
 We had planned on staying at 5 different apartments, many of which did not offer a travel cot.
 We also didn’t want the hassle of renting a new travel cot each week.
 We had hoped that the frequent moves would have the least impact on our little guy if we kept his bedtime routine and sleeping situation as consistent as possible and that the PeaPod Plus would provide this consistency.

 The KidCo PeaPod and PeaPod Plus are collapsible tents that fold up into a circle with a diameter of approximately 16.5 inches (PeaPod) and 19 inches (PeaPod Plus).
 Either can be used starting at the age of 1 years old, but the PeaPod Plus can be used up to 5 years old where the PeaPod can only be used up to 3 years old.